saurabh-028/Facial-Expression-Recognition/README.md

 - Preprocessing and feature extraction from facial images
 - Training of deep learning models for facial expression recognition
 - Real-time emotion detection from video streams
-- Web interface for uploading images and detecting expressions
 - Evaluation of model performance using various metrics

 ## Installation